nginxinc/nginx-amplify-doc/amplify-guide.md

 Local settings are accessible via the 'Settings' icon that can be found when the pullout tray for a particular system is extended.

 Local settings override corresponding global setting on a per-object basis.
-E.g. if you'd generally want to monitor your NGINX configurations for everything but specific systems, you can uncheck it in the their local settings menu.
+E.g. if you'd generally want to monitor your NGINX configurations for everything but specific systems, you can uncheck them in the their local settings menu.